contractAnalysis/smartExecutor/README.md

 ### Run SmartExecutor as a Package ###

-In stall SmartExecutor through pip:
+Install SmartExecutor through pip:
 ```
 pip install smartExecutor
 ```

-How to run SmartExecutor:<br>
+Run SmartExecutor:

 ```bash
 $ semyth analyze <solidity-file>:<contract-name> -fdg
 ```

-Note that the usage of SmartExecutor is almost the same as Mythril except that you have to use **semyth** instead of **myth** and you need to include the option **-fdg**, which is used to signal that the scalable alternative is in active.
+Note that the usage of SmartExecutor is almost the same as Mythril except that you have to begin **semyth** instead of **myth** and you need to include the option **-fdg**, which is used to signal that the scalable alternative is in active.
 When **-fdg** is not given, SmartExecutor runs the basic model, i.e., Mythril itself.

 For this reason, here show some useful documents of Mythril: